ganeti/ganeti/man/hail.rst

 pair; this is the only choice where the algorithm is non-trivial with regard to cluster size.

-For node evacuations (*multi-evacuate* mode), we iterate over all instances which live as secondaries on those nodes and try to relocate them using the single-instance relocation algorithm.
+For node changes (*change-node* mode), we currently support DRBD instances only, and all three modes (primary changes, secondary changes and all node changes).

+For group moves (*change-group* mode), again only DRBD is supported, and we compute the correct sequence that will result in a group change; job failure mid-way will result in a split instance.
+The choice of node(s) on the target group is based on the group score, and the choice of group is based on the same algorithm as allocations (group with lowest score after placement).

+The deprecated *relocate* and *multi-evacuate* modes are no longer supported.

-In all cases, the cluster scoring is identical to the hbal algorithm.
+In all cases, the cluster (or group) scoring is identical to the hbal algorithm.

 OPTIONS
 -------